generate_before_header

 • The following 11 fake electors from Arizona signed bogus documents claiming that Trump had won the 2020 election in their state:

-• Jake Hoffman: an Arizona state representative who formerly ran Rally Forge, a digital marketing company that was banned from Facebook for paying teens to share conservative social media posts on behalf of Turning Point.
-According to The Verge, Hoffman’s current political advertising firm 1TEN received millions from an anonymous donor to support Trump-backed election conspiracy theory advocate Kari Lake in the 2022 Arizona gubernatorial race, which she lost.
+• Jake Hoffman: a former Arizona state representative and now senator who formerly ran Rally Forge, a digital marketing company that was banned from Facebook for paying teens to share conservative social media posts on behalf of Turning Point.
+According to The Verge, Hoffman’s political advertising firm 1TEN received millions from an anonymous donor to support Trump-backed election conspiracy theory advocate Kari Lake in the 2022 Arizona gubernatorial race, which she lost.
+On Jan.
+5, 2021, Hoffman wrote a letter to then-Vice President Mike Pence asking him to “to order that Arizona’s electors not be decided by the popular vote of the citizens, but instead by the members of the state Legislature.”
+In April 2024, the state GOP selected Hoffman as one of its two new representatives on the Republican National Committee.

 • Jim Lamon: a 2022 candidate for U.S. Senate who lost in the GOP primary